Making our planet safer

 We love discovering new ideas

-We’re are also using better materials: packaging which has a lower impact on our environment.
+We’re also using better materials: packaging which has a lower impact on our environment.
 For instance, all the paper or cardboard we use for our own brand packaging comes from sustainable sources (as certified by PEFC or FSC).

 We work with Biffa, our main waste contractor, who help us to better understand the UK’s recycling infrastructure so we can do our bit to increase recycling rates by making packaging that is easier to collect and sort.